Lisa Navarrette, MS

 Adding a competitive element between a group of proposed recipient countries would ensure the expansion of human rights.
 This would require foreign governments to develop and present their own “human rights plan” and determine whether aid would assist in reaching those goals.
 Instead of Congress allotting a certain amount per country, countries would be given amounts based on plan specifications.
 Once countries reached their human rights milestones, more aid would be distributed.
 In countries where the milestones were not met, support would stop or be postponed until those milestones were met.

 What the U.S. can do is appropriate funding for a U.S.-based organization or agency to develop plan requirements.
 The objective would be to assist countries in developing plans specific to their country and current situation.
-The plan would identify the problem, barriers, solutions, and infrastructure needed to accomplish the goals for each nation.
-The goals would include physical, human, supply chains, plan oversight, accountability, and in-country evaluation.
+The plan would identify the problem, barriers, solutions, and infrastructure needed to accomplish the goals of each nation.
+The goals include physical, human, supply chains, plan oversight, accountability, and in-country evaluation.

 The extent of the assistance will require Congressional approval.
 The dollar amount allotted to such agencies or organizations to assist foreign nations in developing human rights aid plans will be determined by Congress.
 In this way, the U.S. can ensure that every dollar of foreign aid is genuinely used to further human rights and not exacerbate human rights violations.

 Lisa Navarrette has studied at both Roosevelt and Harvard Universities and is currently pursuing her Doctorate in Law & Policy at Liberty University.
-She writes for several human rights organizations and hopes her writing will have an impact in securing justice and human rights for all people.
+She writes for several human rights organizations and hopes her writing will have an impact on securing justice and human rights for all people.

 Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of International Christian Concern or any of its affiliates.